BrainBloomAI/Backend/docs.md

 - `gameID` - Primary key.
 - `scenarioID` - Foreign key to `Scenario`.
 - `userID` - Foreign key to `User`.
-- `startedTimestamp` - ISO datetime string of game start time.
 - `status` - Status of the game.
 Can be either `'ongoing'`, `'abandoned'`, or `'complete'`.
+- `startedTimestamp` - ISO datetime string of game start time.
+- `pointsEarned` - Integer value of points earned in the game.
+Nullable.

 `GameDialogue`:
 - `dialogueID` - Primary key.